The Empress Emerald

 Drums of war, of history.

-a thief and a talented linguist.
-Just the way a moth gets attracted
+and a talented linguist.
+Just the way a moth gets attracted to flame, Leo

 By Paavana Varma for Indian Book Reviews.
 (29th